2,460 Diagnoses: Michigan Mesothelioma by the Numbers

 Michigan’s mesothelioma burden traces directly to the industries that built the state’s economy.
 The auto industry, shipbuilding on the Great Lakes, chemical manufacturing along the Saginaw Valley, and power generation across the state all relied on asbestos for insulation, brake components, gaskets, and fireproofing.

 The result: 2,460 diagnosed cases, 1,915 deaths, and a rate that places Michigan consistently among the top five states in the country for mesothelioma.
-With 126 documented exposure sites and 3,529 known job sites, the state’s asbestos footprint extends into virtually every industrial community.
+With extensive documented industrial asbestos exposure and 3,many known job sites, the state’s asbestos footprint extends into virtually every industrial community.

 State Rankings